Search

 What to Love About Box Elder

-• More affordable entry point compared to Rapid City and surrounding communities
+• More affordable entry point compared to Rapid City and surrounding communities.1

-• Minutes from Ellsworth Air Force Base, ideal for military families
+• Minutes from Ellsworth Air Force Base, ideal for active military families and personnel.

-• Quick access to I-90 for commuting to Rapid City or the wider Black Hills
+• Quick access to the I-90 corridor for efficient commuting to Rapid City or the wider Black Hills.

-• Growing retail and commercial development (Liberty Plaza, Shepard Hills)
+• Growing retail and commercial development footprint (Liberty Plaza, Shepard Hills).

-• South Dakota Air and Space Museum right next door
+• South Dakota Air and Space Museum positioned right next door.

 Real Estate and Homes

 Homes for sale in Box Elder skew newer than most Black Hills communities.
-Several large subdivisions have gone up in the last two decades, and construction continues.
+Several large subdivisions have gone up in the last two decades, and construction continues dynamically.1

 Red Rock Meadows: Almost entirely single-family homes built between 2005 and 2015.
 The lots offer room to spread out, and the neighborhood has a settled, established feel.